siran/writing/books/The Physics of Energy Flow/The Physics of Energy Flow - 007 Double Curl Transport Closure.md

 $$

-This reflects the complementary status of the two fields within one transport law.
+This reflects the complementary status of the two fields within one transport relation.
 The symmetry does not collapse
 $\mathbf{E}$ and $\mathbf{B}$ into a single field, and it does not erase their distinct roles in a given solution.
 In a propagating configuration they remain two transverse aspects of the same organized flow $\mathbf{F}$, whose